peersky/EthAAuthentication/README.md

 ## This tool helps to generate accesss tokens for moonstream.to

-token is stored as bas64 encoded stringifiyed object of following interface:
+token is stored as bas64 encoded string of an object of following interface:

 ```ts
 interface TokenInterface {